 Featuring a fun-run and races for kids—toddlers through high school students—the Gingerbread Man Mile is a charity benefit event for Neediest Kids, a non-profit organization benefiting impoverished youth and families in the Capital Region.

-This free event will take place at 8 a.m. on November 23, 2018, but you will be asked to make a small donation if you choose to register to participate in the race.
-The first 500 people to register will receive an event t-shirt, and the winners of the races will get to participate in the parade that follows the event.
+This free event will take place at 8 a.m. on November 29, 2019, but you will be asked to make a small donation if you choose to register to participate in the race.
+All pre-registered kids will receive an event t-shirt, and the winners of the races will get to participate in the parade that follows the event.

 Featuring huge balloons, special guest performances, dancers, musicians, antique cars, community groups, dignitaries, and various pop culture characters, this hour-long event also welcomes the arrival of Santa and Mrs. Claus to the Town Center.
-At least 60 groups and 500 participants are anticipated for the Reston Holiday Parade, including the Washington Nationals Racing Presidents and the winners of the Gingerbread Man Mile runs.
+At least 60 groups and 500 participants are anticipated for the Reston Holiday Parade, including the winners of the Gingerbread Man Mile runs.

 For more cultural entertainment at the Fountain Square that night, you can also arrive early for a 5 p.m. performance of selections from "The Nutcracker" by the acclaimed Conservatory Ballet.
 After the music stops, you can stick around to enjoy shops that will be open late or take a horse-drawn carriage ride yourself until 10 p.m.

-On Saturdays and Sundays throughout December—as well as during the kick-off celebration on November 23, 2018—you can give back this holiday season by taking either a horse-drawn carriage or a mini-train ride through and around the Town Center.
+On Saturdays and Sundays throughout December—as well as during the kick-off celebration on November 30, 2019—you can give back this holiday season by taking either a horse-drawn carriage or a mini-train ride through and around the Town Center.

-Horse-drawn carriage rides are scheduled for Saturdays in December from 4 to 9 p.m.
+Horse-drawn carriage rides are scheduled for Saturdays in December from 4:30 to 9 p.m.
 All proceeds benefit local charities and rides cost $5 per person, but children 5 and under ride free with an adult.
-The departure point for carriage rides will be at 11900 Market Street, in front of Talbots.
+The departure point for carriage rides in front of Clydes.

-Meanwhile, on Sundays from noon to 4 p.m. from December 2 to 16, 2018, you can enjoy a train ride with your smaller children through the Reston Town Center.
-Donations benefiting local charities are requested (but not required) to ride, and the train departs from in front of Clyde's on Market Street.
+On Sundays, starting December 8 you can also enjoy a train ride with your smaller children through the Reston Town Center.
+Donations benefiting local charities are requested (but not required) to ride, and the train departs from the same place as the carriage rides.

-On Saturdays and Sundays from December 1 to 22, 2018, a variety of performances will grace various stages near the Reston Town Center for the "Holiday Harmonies" series presented by the Reston Community Center.
-Featuring both professional and local, amateur musicians, these special concerts and performances offer guests a great way to experience the rich musical culture of Reston and the Capital Region at large.
+On Saturdays and Sundays on various days in December, performers will grace the stage near the Reston Town Center for the "Holiday Harmonies" series presented by the Reston Community Center.
+Featuring both professional and local, amateur musicians, these special concerts and performances offer guests a way to experience the rich musical culture of Reston and the Capital Region at large.
 You can view a full lineup of upcoming performances on the Reston Town Center official events page.

-Just in case the post-Thanksgiving Gingerbread Man Mile wasn't enough exercise for you this holiday season, the Run With Santa 5K event will return to the Reston Town Center on December 2, 2018, starting at 8:30 a.m.
-You can dress up in your finest Christmas elf costume or ugliest Christmas sweater to join in this annual charity event, which will start and end at Market Street at the Town Center.
+Just in case the post-Thanksgiving Gingerbread Man Mile wasn't enough exercise for you this holiday season, the Run With Santa 5K event will return to the Reston Town Center on December 8, 2019, starting at 8:30 a.m.
+You can dress up in your finest Christmas elf costume or ugliest Christmas sweater to join in on the fun at this annual charity event, which will start and end at Market Street at the Town Center.